erpixxx/mcrpg-docs/docs/intro.md

 slug: /
 ---

+:::note

+Documentation is currently under progress and informations are currently missing.

 ## About

-Welcome to the Exvoid Network's RPG Minecraft sub-server documentation.

-This documentation compiles all of the commands for Skript.
+Welcome to the Exvoid Network's RPG Minecraft sub-server documentation, this documentation purpose is to compile all of the commands for Skript plugin.

 Documentation maintenained by Matou0014 & ErPiX.